-I also love the way the mozzarella melts and makes a nuisance of itself as you try to serve it.
+I love the way the mozzarella melts and makes a nuisance of itself as you try to serve it.
 This is a big favourite in our house.

-It also freezes like a dream (without the mozzarella).
-This is why it’s been our regular Christmas Eve dinner for years.
+It also freezes like a dream (without the mozzarella), and this is why it’s been our regular Christmas Eve dinner for years.
 I make it sometime in the middle of December, freeze it, then take it out on the morning of the 24th to be beautifully defrosted by the time we get back from our traditional Christmas Eve meet up in the pub with friends – 2 drinks only, no more! – scatter the Mozzarella over and it’s ready to eat in 30 minutes.
 It works like this on days that aren’t Christmas Eve too by the way 😉

 - a very large mixing bowl